-No. It's transport and capture abilities are removed if it purchases a Flame Upgrade.
+When a Universal Carrier upgrades to Flame, it's transport and capture abilities are removed.
 A Universal Carrier cannot be upgraded while it is carrying a unit.

-If a retreat point is destroyed or removed while a unit is retreating, the unit must choose a new retreat point during the next manuever phase.
+If a retreat point, such as a Major or an emplacement, is destroyed or removed while a unit is retreating to it, the retreating unit must choose a new retreat point during the next Manuever Phase.

 Do retreating infantry units benefit from cover?

 Yes.
 Retreating infantry units still benefit from any cover in their hex.